Muslum10cel/ProjectEuler/README.md

 # ProjectEuler

-These solutions are ProjectEuler+ contest solution that is published by hackerrank.
+These solutions are ProjectEuler+ contest solution that is organized by hackerrank.